 II.
 THE HIERARCHY OF GOD’S CREATIONAL ORDERING OF THE WORLD

 This critically important exclusive difference places man in a distinctly different position from the remainder of the created order.
-Both of the Hebrew words, image (tselem) and likeness (demuth) carry the idea of man being a reflection or similitude of God’s communicable attributes and characteristics: in the sense of intellect, emotion, will, and morality.
+Both of the Hebrew words, image (tselem) and likeness (demuth) carry the idea of man’s being a reflection or a similitude of God’s communicable attributes and characteristics—in the sense of intellect, emotion, will, and morality.
 No other created life has all of these distinctions.
-Therefore man is unique: You have put all things under his feet states the Psalmist in 8:6b.
+Therefore, man is unique: You have put all things under his feet states the Psalmist in 8:6b.

 God has placed man in a superior position over the remainder of creation.
 This is fundamentally important because it forecasts God’s intention: that the remainder of creation is to serve man.
 Notice the line of demarcation relative to the biblical order of creation.

-The heavens are the heavens of the Lord, But the earth he has given to the sons of men.
+The heavens are the heavens of the Lord, but the earth He has given to the sons of men.

 III.
 THE HOUSEKEEPERS OF GOD’S CREATIONAL ORDERING OF THE WORLD

-In God’s hierarchy of creation man is atop and is to rule over all of creation and subdue it (Genesis 1:26 & 28).
-Notice these words rule and subdue.
+In God’s hierarchy of creation man is atop and is to rule over all of creation and subdue it (Genesis 1:26, 28).
+Notice these words: rule and subdue.
 They define how man is to operate in his preeminent role within creation.
-Not only is he given the unique identity of being created in God’s image, but also he is tasked with the charge to rule and subdue.
+Not only is he given the unique identity of being created in God’s image, but he is also tasked with the charge to rule and subdue.

-Inherent in making His pronouncement in Genesis 1:21 & 31 that all He created is good, God expected and continues to expect that mankind will not reconfigure or destroy that which He put him in charge of.
-Rather, states one leading Evangelical commentator regarding these passages, these words “speak of a productive ordering of the earth and its inhabitants to yield its riches and accomplish God’s purposes.”
+Inherent in making His pronouncement in Genesis 1:21 and 31 that all He created is good, God expected and continues to expect that mankind will not reconfigure or destroy that which He put him in charge of.
+Rather, states one leading Evangelical commentator regarding these passages, these words “speak of a productive ordering of the Earth and its inhabitants to yield its riches and accomplish God’s purposes.”

-It has been this foundational, biblically based way of thinking that accelerated America’s quick and relatively sudden vault into world leadership.
-Rockefeller’s innovation of the use of gasoline, a bi-product from the production of lamp oil, Carnegie’s innovation of steel alloy from iron, Morgan’s investment in the creation of electricity, the harnessing of water by Hoover Dam and its transportation by the Metropolitan Water District and Mulholland’s importation of the same from the Sierra Nevada: all gave birth to American innovation and the industrial revolution!
+This foundational, biblically based way of thinking has accelerated America’s quick and relatively sudden vault into world leadership.
+Rockefeller’s innovation of the use of gasoline, a byproduct from the production of lamp oil, Carnegie’s innovation of steel alloy from iron, Morgan’s investment in the creation of electricity, the harnessing of water by Hoover Dam and its transportation by the Metropolitan Water District and Mulholland’s importation of the same from the Sierra Nevada: all gave birth to American innovation and the industrial revolution!

 Here’s the point: Such ruling and subordination of natural resources were largely done by Christian men whose minds and actions were informed by Genesis 1!
-Such fundamental subjugation of natural resources then gave rise to efficient modern agriculture, energy production, transportation, architecture and their likes.
-The current trend now, to move away from this biblical understanding, drastically challenges the American way of life, our world leadership in innovation, and our very quality of life.5
+Such fundamental subjugation of natural resources then gave rise to efficient modern agriculture, energy production, transportation, architecture, and their likes.
+The current trend now, to move away from this biblical understanding, drastically challenges the American way of life, our world leadership in innovation, and our very quality of life.6

 IV.
 THE HARVEST OF GOD’S CREATIONAL ORDERING OF THE WORLD

-But God reassures man in verse 31 that not only were His creation and hierarchy very good—but that also what He created was and is to serve as mankind’s multivariate forms of food.
+But God reassures man in verse 31 that not only were His creation and hierarchy very good—but that what He also created was and is to serve as mankind’s multivariate forms of food.

 Opposite the effacing anthropology of the radical environmentalist, Scripture unabashedly proclaims man’s superiority in the world over all else.
-Again, Psalm 115:16 states, But the earth he has given to the sons of men.
-Further to the point, 1Timothy 4:1–4 castigates those (and their religion) who fail to understand God’s will on this.
-It powerfully states:
+Again, Psalm 115:16b states, But the earth He has given to the sons of men.
+Further to the point, 1 Timothy 4:1–4 castigates those (and their religion) who fail to understand God’s will on this matter and powerfully states:

-But the Spirit explicitly says that in later times some will . . . advocate abstaining from foods which God has created to be gratefully shared in by those who believe and know the truth.
-For everything created by God is good, and nothing is to be rejected. . .
+But the Spirit explicitly says that in later times some will…advocate abstaining from foods which God has created to be gratefully shared in by those who believe and know the truth.
+For everything created by God is good, and nothing is to be rejected.…

-For even though they knew God, they did not honor Him as God . . .
-Professing to be wise, they became fools, and exchanged the glory of the incorruptible God for an image in the form of corruptible man and of birds and four-footed animals and crawling creatures…For they exchanged the truth of God for a lie, and worshiped and served the creature rather than the Creator. . . .
+For even though they knew God, they did not honor Him as God…Professing to be wise, they became fools, and exchanged the glory of the incorruptible God for an image in the form of corruptible man and of birds and four-footed animals and crawling creatures…For they exchanged the truth of God for a lie, and worshiped and served the creature rather than the Creator.…

-I see three conclusions very applicable to the life of a Public Servant as a result of this study:
+I see three conclusions very applicable to the life of a public servant as a result of this study:

 A. GOD IS PRO-MANKIND